Build Your Own Arcade Controls Forum

 Awesome work, Knievel!
 This is going to be a classy one.

 When you say you're going to glue it up, are you planning on gluing the maple ply on to the MDF substrate?
-Just curious if that locks in the trackball/joysticks... not that I hear of these components failing often in personal machines, but just curious Smiley
+Just curious if that locks in the trackball/joysticks... not that I hear of these components failing often in personal machines, but just curious :)

-thanks for the links/mention, too Cheesy
+thanks for the links/mention, too :D

 Thanks Mike, hopefully this will draw more attention to your labels.
 I know you do it as a service for everyone here.
-I realize the labour that goes into weeding the vinyl..you are not in it for the money.
-Smiley
+I realize the labour that goes into weeding the vinyl..you are not in it for the money. :)

 Yes I am gluing the ply overlay to the MDF, it will make the joystick bases permanent.
 The guts of a Super joy are accessable from the bottom so that shouldn't be an issue.
 As for the trackball it mounts from underneath so it can be removed anytime if required.